TomyCesaille/poto-siril/README.md

 ## Side Notes

 [Sirilic and Sirilot](https://siril.org/2018/11/sirilic-and-sirilot-two-very-useful-utilities-for-siril/) are two alternatives to automate Siril.
 This project is another take that emphasize lazyness of manipulating files in the file system, the love of Siril Scripting and A/B testing.

-"assembling the composition, making the pre-groups of lights with the right flats (days, filderss...)